Deep Tissue Massage

 - Power effleurage

 - Trigger point therapy

-- Passive stretches
+- Advanced sport stretches

 A blend of Eastern massage techniques such as acupressure and table shiatsu.
 Amma Fusion is an excellent way of working the back at the beginning of any massage.
 Working the back helps to affect the whole body via “associated points” on the Bladder Meridian which relates directly to 12 organs.
 It utilizes the model of meridians (pathways of energy).
 With gentle but firm movements takes the energy from the centre of the body to the extremities.
 Applying pressure to certain meridian points to unblock stagnant energy, and increase health and vitality.

 The therapist uses their body weight to apply pressure rather than muscular strength.

 The fascia of the body is tough connective tissue that holds us together.
 It envelops each and every part of the body.
 The tiniest nerve has its own fascial sheath as does the largest bone.
 The fascia is a single system.
 We can travel from any one place on the body to any other place without ever leaving fascia.
 All body parts are interconnected by the fascial system.

 Fascial network distributed over the human body is the anatomical basis for the acupoints and meridians of traditional Chinese medicine.

 MFR techniques aim to restore mobility in the fascia and soften connective tissue that has become rigid.
 These techniques can be used to treat acute and chronic pain, emotional trauma, restores function and mobility, relieves pelvic and menstrual problems, headaches, sport injuries, geriatric conditions.